 Can you do online psychotherapy sessions via video?

 Yes, I’m happy to offer online counselling to UK clients.
 This a very popular and flexible option for many of my clients who can’t make it to my consulting rooms in Cheshire and Manchester, especially owing to Covid.
+At the moment the majority of my sessions are conducted online.

 Where do face-to-face psychotherapy sessions take place?

 Face-to-face counselling sessions are still preferable for many people, especially if you are dealing with very painful emotions, trauma, or abuse.
-They can also be easier and more helpful for some young people.
+They can sometimes also be easier and more helpful for some young people.
 My face-to-face sessions take place at my consulting rooms in Manchester City Centre, Wilmslow and Alderley Edge.

 How do I know if you’re the right private psychotherapist for me?